Iasa-Global/btabok/pages/engagement_model/ecosystem.md

   - digital_customer
 ---

+> "A group of businesses or business activities that affect each other and work well together" **definition of Ecosystem, Cambridge Dictionary**

 # What is the Ecosystem

-*"A group of businesses or business activities that affect each other and work well together"* **- definition of Ecosystem, Cambridge Dictionary**

 The Ecosystem represents the external environment within which an organization participates, interacts and is affected by other parties in